 E-BOOKS: PHOTOGRAPHING THE ROCKIES

-For one of the most comprehensive sources of e-books about photographing the Canadian Rockies, you should look no further than oopoomoo, the brainchild of photography educators Darwin Wiggett and Samantha Chrysanthou.
-Titles include:
+For more e-books about photographing the Canadian Rockies, look no further than oopoomoo, the brainchild of photography educators Darwin Wiggett and Samantha Chrysanthou.

 APPS FOR PHOTOGRAPHY + TRACKING WEATHER AND SKIES